We are a global strategic cultural intelligence

 consultancy powered by meaning.

-We help brands and organisations adapt to the quickly changing context of the 21st century.
-Our mission is to bridge this meaning disconnect between brands/organisations and culture/society to restore value, improve meaningfulness, create cultural relevance and drive meaningful growth.
+We help brands and organisations adapt to the quickly changing context of the 21st century to bridge the meaning and value disconnects between commerce, culture and society, restore value, improve meaningfulness, create new cultural relevance and drive meaningful long-term growth.

 Meaning.Global was founded in 2017 as a direct reaction to the ongoing crisis of meaning across the industry, caused by the unprecedented level of change and increasing rates of global cultural complexity and technological disruption.
 Our aim is to help brands and organisations understand the destabilising foundations of the world we live in and equip leaders with the hidden knowledge of culture to culture-proof their strategies and inform more effective brand and business decisions.

-Meaning is quickly becoming the new most valuable business currency.
-As the world changes, the traditional meanings of things we perceive as "normal" are being eroded.
-The result is that we now live in a fluid world we no longer recognise and struggle to navigate effectively.
-We have plenty of data, but we lack sense.
-We lack the anchor that would put things in perspective.
-What we need isn’t more data, but more intelligence to interpret what this data means in a larger cultural and social context.
-Context is where the real value is –– it's not in the data, it's outside of the data looking in.
+Meaning is quickly becoming the most valuable currency of the 21st century.
+We have an abundance of data, but we lack sense.
+We lack perspective.
+Therefore, what we need isn’t more data, but more intelligence to interpret the data we already have in a larger cultural and social context.
+Context is where the real value is – it's not in the data, it's outside of the data looking in.

 Welcome to Meaning.Global: The Next Generation Of Strategy.